kamyab9k/FitCore-Documentation/README.md

 **FitCore: Home Workouts & AI Coach** demonstrates the integration of AI with Fitness on Android.
 Key features include:

 - The integration of AI capabilities for personalized fitness coaching and insights.
-- Categorized exercises based on user's fitness level and goal.
+- Categorized exercises based on the user's fitness level and goal.
-- Track user steps with phone's sensors and provide weekly data chart.
+- Track user steps with the phone's sensors and provide a weekly data chart.
 - Calorie counter - distance tracker - dynamic BMI calculator and more

 <br>